linux-integrity/ima-doc/policy-syntax.rst

 func=POLICY_CHECK
 '''''''''''''''''''''''''

-This triggers on loading a file as an additional custom IMA policy.
+This triggers on loading a file as an additional IMA :ref:`custom-policy`.

-If this rule was not already present, it will trigger on future custom policy loads, but not the one being loaded.
+If this rule was not already present at the time that a policy is loaded, it will trigger on future custom policy loads, but not the one being loaded.

 Since a custom policy replaces the :ref:`built-in-policy-rules`, that policy should also have ``func=POLICY_CHECK`` to complete the chain of trust.

+This ``appraise`` rule asserts that the policy replacing the built-in policy, either at boot time using ``/etc/ima/ima-policy`` or at runtime by copying to ``/sys/kernel/security/ima/policy``, must be validly signed.
+The signature over the file is verified (appraised) using a key on the :ref:`dot-ima` keyring.
+If correct, the file contents are copied.

 ::

    appraise func=POLICY_CHECK

-then the policy replacing the built-in policy, either at boot time using /etc/ima/policy or at run time by copying to /sys/kernel/security/ima/policy, must be validly signed.

-Copying at run time cannot directly copy policy rules.
-Rather, copy a fully qualified path name.
-The signature over the file is verified (appraised).
-If correct, the file contents are copied.
+See :ref:`runtime-custom-policy` for guidance on handling a signed policy.

 .. _func-kexec-kernel-check: